pmangalapally/github.io/assets/projects/projects.md

 Reconciliation uncovered a bunch of problems in claims adjudication and Enterprise Data Warehouse systems.
 $70K per year saving by automating manual activities in a legacy home-grown application at the time of reinsurance application migration to the Open Twins application.
 40% (~400) of batch jobs were eliminated by redesigning applications.
 This is a great relief for the Technology Operations team.
 Current state systems assessment and future (to be) state systems recommendations.
-Get claims, Encounters volume and $ summary.
+Get claims, Encounters volume, and $ summary.
 Redesign Encounters Data Processing System applications to improve acceptance by 18% in the initial submission.
 Resubmission cost $360,000 (2 resources * 1800 hours * $100) per year cost savings.
 End-to-end Medicaid/Medicare/Medicare-Medicaid Encounter Data Processing execution in Delaware, Florida, Kentucky, Louisiana, Michigan, New Hampshire, New Jersey, North Carolina, Pennsylvania, South Carolina, and Washington District of Columbia states.
 Trained 15 programmers/developers to use an open-source git source code (version) control system with detailed release strategy documentation.